 We plan to build upon our experience in manufacturing and selling gas measurement, control and analysis products used by the semiconductor industry by designing and selling such products for applications in other industries which use production processes similar to those used in the semiconductor industry.
-For example, we plan to expand our business to the manufacture of, among other things, hard coatings to minimize wear on cutting tools.
 Any failure by us to penetrate additional markets would limit our ability to reduce our vulnerability to downturns in the semiconductor industry and could have a material adverse effect on our business, financial condition and results of operations.